ibm-cloud-docs/EventStreams/quick_setup_guide.md

 You can use [KSQL](https://github.com/confluentinc/ksql){: external} with {{site.data.keyword.messagehub}} for stream processing.
 {: shortdesc}

-The quickest and easiest way to run ksqlDB with {{site.data.keyword.messagehub}} is to use a docker container as described in [ksqlDB quickstart](https://ksqldb.io/quickstart.html).
+Complete these [setup steps](/docs/EventStreams?topic=EventStreams-ksql_using) then the quickest and easiest way to run ksqlDB with {{site.data.keyword.messagehub}} is to use a docker container as described in [ksqlDB quickstart](https://ksqldb.io/quickstart.html).

 Because ksqlDB needs to create a topic with an unlimited `retention.ms` setting, you can use only ksqlDB with the Enterprise plan.
 {: important}